UV Sentry Open Path Multi-Gas Analyzers

 Offers part per trillion real time detection limits for early warning of fugitive emissions…

 Part per trillion to low part per billion detection limits and wide dynamic ranges enhance early leak detection and release characterization.
 Concentrations of gases below the detection thresholds of traditional sensor arrays are readily detectable with the UV Sentry analyzer.
 Early detection translates into quicker response times, reduced environmental impact, decreased plant downtime and reduced exposure of site personnel and the community.

 Of individual species of prolific hazardous air pollutants…

 UV Sentry analyzers quantify individual species of toxic gases within complex mixtures using standard CLS analysis coupled with proprietary real time spectral analysis routines.
 Monitoring performance is immune to interference from water vapor and the UV Sentry analyzer cannot be poisoned.
-Typical accuracy and precision are 2.5% and 3.0% of reading respectively.
+Typical accuracy and precision at FAT are 2.5% and 3.0% of reading respectively.